Build Your Home Business With Public Speaking

 Cons of Public Speaking

-- Can be stressful especially if you’re fearful of speaking in public
+- Stress, especially if you’re fearful of speaking in public

 - May have to start off by offering your talks for free before you can charge

 Not all talks are created the same.
 Your talk will depend much on your goals, the market, and your venue.
 Here are three different types of public speaking you can do: